 As confirmed by the Company, the Group's online channels mainly comprise its online mobile Pagoda APP, WeChat mini-program, storefronts on e-commerce and social commerce platforms such as Tmall, JD.com, and Douyin, and storefronts on third-party food delivery platforms such as Meituan, Koubei and Ele.me.
 Pursuant to the Announcement on issues related to Value-added Telecommunications Services License published by Guangdong Communication Administration, enterprises carry out business through WeChat, Alipay and other online mini-program, official accounts, etc. instead of independent self-run platforms, are not required to apply for Value-added Telecommunications Business License.
-Based on the interview with Shenzhen Communication Administration, given that the Group carries out online selling through mobile APPs, WeChat mini-program and other online channels, the Group is not required to apply for Value-added Telecommunications Business License, and the Group's Overseas Financing, listing of H-share and the Group's business operation do not fall under the supervision of Shenzhen Communication Administration and will not be affected by Shenzhen Communication.
+Based on the interview with Shenzhen Communication Administration, given that the Group carries out online selling through mobile APPs, WeChat mini-program and other online channels, the Group is not required to apply for Value-added Telecommunications Business License, and the Group's Overseas Financing, [REDACTED] of H-share and the Group's business operation do not fall under the supervision of Shenzhen Communication.